Explore otherproductsmore

-A lead funnel, also called a marketing funnel or sales funnel, is a visual representation of the journey a customer takes from initial awareness of a product or service to final purchase.
+A lead funnel (also called a lead generation funnel or sales funnel) is a visual representation of the journey a customer takes from initial awareness of a product or service to a final purchase.
 It’s a crucial component of a successful marketing strategy that helps businesses understand their customers’ behavior and guide them through the buying process.

 The goal is to move as many prospects as possible from the top of the funnel to the bottom, where they become paying customers.